 Now let’s take a closer look at the features that make it so easy to build a super-fast Divi website.

 Dynamic Module Framework

-The Dynamic Module Framework feature boosts site speed in a powerful way by selecting and executing PHP functions on demand.
+The Dynamic Module Framework is a uniquely powerful feature of our built-in Divi speed optimization.
+The feature boosts site speed by selecting and executing PHP functions on demand.
 Divi processes the logic needed to render only the modules and features used on each page on the fly— everything else is cut out of the equation.
 In other words, anything that could be considered “bloat” is erased from the back-end.

 Modules On Demand

 For example, if you have 3 modules on a page, Divi will only process the functions needed for those 3 modules instead of processing all the functions for all the modules regardless of which one is used.
 Those 3 functions will render the shortcode/HTML for that module to the page without any wasted processing time.

 Features On Demand

 Just as Divi dynamically processes and loads modules on demand, Divi does the same for all features used on a page.
 Instead of processing functions for all possible features that could be used on Divi Element (Scroll Effects, Animations, Sticky Option, Border Options, etc.), Divi only processes those feature functions that are actually being used on an element.
 This featured doesn’t apply only to modules, but to any Divi element including Section, Rows, and Columns.